pop-os/wayland-protocols/GOVERNANCE.md

    invitation from an existing member.
 Projects hoping to join should reach out to an existing member project or point of contact, asking for this invitation.
-2. New member projects shall write to the wayland-devel mailing list stating their intention of joining and their sponsor member.
+2. Prospective new member projects shall file a merge request tagged `governance` adding themselves to the list in `MEMBERS.md`, noting their sponsor member.
 3. A point of contact for the sponsor member shall respond acknowledging their sponsorship of the membership.
 4. A 14 day discussion period for comments from wayland-protocols members will